 Subgrade window wells should covered with see-through plastic caps to prevent water from settling below grade.

 If treated with care and the application of proper materials, stone buildings will last for centuries.
-Which means that owners of such buildings are essential to the survival of a community’s stone heritage.
+Which means that owners of such buildings are essential to the survival of every community’s stone heritage